Burlington School Day

 This is the target text.

 We cover a wide variety of topics in Class 3 and they are on a three year cycle.
-This year we will be learning about Earth and Space, Forces, Sounds and Humans in Science.
-In history and geography we will learn about the Egyptians, Vikings and Changes in Britain.
+This year we will be learning about Materials and their Properties, Evolution, Living Things and their Habitats and Flowering Plants in Science.
+In history and geography we will complete a study of the local area, investigate rivers as they travel from Source to Sea and finally World War 2.
 These areas are usually the focus of all our work with English lessons linking closely to the topic.
 This a great way to fully immerse the children in their work and ensures depth and breadth.

 Each day we work on a variety of skills in class and try to develop writing.
 Children are taught a whole host of skills to create mood and atmosphere in their work, look at different text types and the features they have, a whole range of punctuation and their purpose and are given opportunities to improve their writing stamina.
 In my classroom near my desk there is a display that shows some of the skills that we have been working on which you are welcome to come and see so you have an idea of some of the things that we are covering in class.